 - Get a long piece of foil (around 20 inches long) and place the roast right at the end of it, long side of the roast along the shortest side of the foil.
 Roll it up in the foil.
 Keep rolling it until you reach the end, so that the roast is surrounded by a few layers of foil.
 Then twist each end tightly shut so it looks like a Christmas cracker.

 - Place the foil wrapped roast onto a baking tray and place on the middle shelf of the oven and bake for 35 minutes.
 Turn it over and bake for another 35 minutes.
 Remove from the oven.
-Do not be tempted to open the foil.
-Leave it to rest in the foil for at least 30 minutes before opening and slicing, but it will stay warm for a few hours if you don't unwrap it.
+Leave it to rest in the foil for at least 30 minutes before opening and slicing.
+It will stay warm for a few hours if you don't unwrap it.